volkziem/InjectionDecoherence/README.md

 # InjectionDecoherence
-The matlab scripts prepare the plots shown in the forthcoming report
+The Matlab scripts prepare the plots shown in the forthcoming report

 - E. Waagard, V. Ziemann: Emittance growth of kicked and mismatched beams due to amplitude-dependent tuneshift